sourceduty/3D_Printing/README.md

 - Glow in the dark filaments are very abrasive and wear down 3D printer nozzles quicker than normal.

 #
+### Remoisturizing Old Filament

+Old PLA filament to restore some of its flexibility and usability.
+Over time, PLA filament can become brittle and lose moisture, which can cause it to snap easily during printing.
+To remoisturize, you can place the filament spool in a humid environment or near a source of controlled moisture, like placing it in a container with a slightly damp sponge (without direct contact) to allow it to absorb moisture gradually.
+Another method is to leave the filament in a sealed container with a controlled humidity level for several hours or overnight to allow it to regain a stable moisture level.
+However, be cautious not to overdo it, as too much moisture can lead to printing issues like clogging or bubbling.

+Remoisturizing PLA filament is often a delicate balance, as too little moisture can make it brittle, while too much can compromise print quality.
+After remoisturizing, it’s essential to dry the filament correctly, typically by using a filament dryer or gently heating it at a low temperature (around 40-50°C) in an oven for a few hours.
+This helps to remove excess moisture while maintaining flexibility.
+Restoring old filament isn't always guaranteed to yield perfect results, as environmental factors and initial filament quality play a role.
+For critical or high-quality projects, it may be better to use fresh filament, but remoisturizing can be a useful method for general or less detailed prints.

+#

 ### Future 3D Printer Plastic Ideas